 - Teaching Effectiveness

-The University of North Texas is a premium member of Sloan-C College Pass.
-To request FREE ENROLLMENT in an online workshop by Sloan-C, please contact Amber Bryant with the name and date of the workshop selected.
-The available 2014 workshopsare here: Sloan-C 2014 Workshops
+The University of North Texas is a premium member of the Online Learning Consortium (formerly the Sloan Consortium) College Pass.
+To request FREE ENROLLMENT in an Online Learning Consortium workshop, please contact Amber Bryant with the name and date of the workshop selected.
+The available 2014 workshops are here: Online Consortium 2014 Workshops

 Ed2go are courses that are offered, for a fee, to UNT faculty, staff and students as well as the general public.
 According to the CALL website: